sbt/website/src/reference/01-General-Info/05-Using-Sonatype.md

 pgp-cmd send-key keyname hkp://pool.sks-keyservers.net
 ```

-(where keyname is the name or email address used when creating the key or
+Where `keyname` is the name or email address used when creating the key or
-hexadecimal identifier for the key.)
+hexadecimal identifier for the key.

 If you see no output from sbt-pgp then the key name specified was not
 found.